popura-network/HyperModem/README.md

 ## Usage

-Connect Raspberry Pi to your home network and find an IP address of a device called `HyperModem` (it connects via DHCP).
+Connect your device to a home network and find an IP address of a device called `HyperModem` (it connects via DHCP).

 Login to the web interface (i.e. http://192.168.1.100) and set the root password.

-Configure physical links, install extra OpenWrt packages, do whatever you want with your own *HyperModem ™* mesh node.
+Configure physical links, install extra OpenWrt packages, do whatever you want with your own *Popura HyperModem ™* mesh node.

 ## How to build